meio-v/site-diary-assessment/README.md

 ## Disclaimer - AI Use

 **Cursor AI** (powered by Claude) was used extensively throughout this project.
 It was used to plan architecture, generate boilerplate, and drafting components.
-Refinements for clarity were manually done after, particularly separating larger components into re-usable modules.
+Refinements for clarity and extensibility were manually done after, particularly separating larger components into re-usable modules and reducing code duplication.

 ## Installation